 Remain open to whatever life presents.

-You may be surprised with an even better outcome than you could have imagined.
+It may surprise you with an even better outcome than you could have imagined.

 Change can be scary – if you tell yourself that it is.

 However, change is inevitable, and it brings growth.

 You can’t bury your head in the sand forever and ignore what change is trying to teach you.

 Well, you can bury your head in the sand for a while.